jankoczanik/word-game/README.md

 ## How to Play:

-- The game starts with the user entering any **lowercase** letter
+- The game starts with the user entering any **lowercase** letter.
-- The computer chooses a letter to append to the current word
+- The computer chooses a letter to append to the current word.
-- The game ends when either the player or the computer is unable to add another letter to form a valid english word
+- The game ends when either the player or the computer is unable to add another letter to form a valid English word.

 ### Example: